SurajKH/InventoTracker-using-SpringBoot-and-ReactJS-TailWindCSS/README.md

 InventoTracker is an Product and Order Mangement System which basically built using SpringBoot(for Backend) and ReactJS,TailWindCSS(For FrontEnd) and MySQL as Database.

 For Navigation (React-Router-Dom) is being Utilized to Switch between Different Views.
-Different Views:Products View,Orders View,Home View
+Different Views:Products View,Orders View,Home View,About Page View

 PostmanAPI for Testings of REST API EndPoints.